damiso15/alx-low_level_programming/0x0E-structures_typedef/README.md

 * 1-init_dog.c - Write a function that initialize a variable of type struct dog.
 * 2-print_dog.c - Write a function that prints a struct dog.
 * dog.h - Define a new type dog_t as a new name for the type struct dog.
+* 4-new_dog.c - Write a function that creates a new dog.

 ## dog .h ##